TanviBaheti/sql-data-warehouse-project/README.md

 This project is licensed under the [ MIT License](LICENSE).
 You are free to use , modify, and share this project wit proper atribution.

 ## About Me
+Hi!
+I’m **Tanvi Baheti**, an MSc Mathematics & Computing student at BHU with a strong interest in Data Analytics.
+I enjoy using mathematics, Python, and SQL to analyze data and solve real-world problems.
+Always learning, building, and growing through hands-on projects and internships.